castanaro/namegen/README.md

 If no domain is specified, will output only names in specified format.

-Tip: A helpful place to start could be pulling down most common first and last names from Daniel Miessler's SecLists or using the provided lists within within this repo.
+Tip: A helpful place to start could be pulling down most common first and last names from Daniel Miessler's SecLists or using the provided lists within this repo.
 Enjoy!

 https://github.com/danielmiessler/SecLists/tree/master/Usernames